top of page

 Al Nakheel: A family favourite near the schools

 Popular with Western expats, Al Nakheel offers a winning combo of space, greenery, and proximity to international schools.
 Many villas sit within compounds, offering pools, gyms, and a ready-made community for kids (and their weary parents).
+Some families also explore the IB schools in Riyadh if their children are following the International Baccalaureate pathway.

 Why expats love it: